 In the fast evolving world of Telecoms, modern Telecom Operators, performing Service Provider (SP) and/or Network Operator (NO) roles, need to be able to evolve their management activities, processes and management systems to:

-• Support future telecom networks and/or services including IMT-2020, Internet of Things (IOT), Software Defined Networks(SDN), Network Function Virtualization (NFV), Information Center Network(ICN), Smart Grid, Smart Sustainable Cities (SSC), Intelligent Transport Systems, Big Data Service, Digital Financial Service, and more;
+˗ Support the management of future telecommunication/ICT, architectures, technologies, capabilities and applications;

-• Support cloud related management and its service delivering;
+˗ Support cloud related management (including cloud-network synergy management) and its service delivering;

-• Improve understanding of the management requirements of customers, new services and the networks required to support these services;
+˗ Improve understanding of the management requirements of customers, as well as the future telecommunication/ICT architectures, capabilities, technologies, applications and services (including cloud) required to support these services;

-• Meet the need to enhance the customer/user experience;
+˗ Enhance the customer/user experience by applying future telecommunication/ICT architectures, capabilities, technologies, applications and services in network management and operation;

-• Support management activities to optimize the business processes and data usage.
+˗ Support modern management activities to optimize the business processes and data usage, by developing smarter OAM schemes.

-This question is responsible for identifying network operators' and service providers' priorities for the development of network and service management & operation Recommendations and for developing a programme or roadmap to meet these priorities.
+This Question is responsible for identifying telecom network operators' and service providers' priorities for the development of network and service management & operation Recommendations and for developing a programme or roadmap to meet these priorities.

-This question is also responsible for the coordination of management standardization work inside ITU-T.
+This Question is also responsible for the coordination of management standardization work inside ITU-T.

-Close cooperation is required with the Service and Network Operators group (SNO) and other SDOs and forums.
+Close cooperation is required with other SDOs and forums.

-3.4.2 Question
+2 Question